TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### Mature projects

-When a project is nearing completion (e.g when the code is nearly ready to be pulled into the Main Repository and tested), the author of the branch should first double check that their branch is up to date with the upstream branches.
+When a project is nearing completion (e.g when the code is nearly ready to be pulled into the Main Repository and tested), the author of the branch should first double check that their branch is up to date with the remote tracking branches.
 At the very least, they should update `dev`, and merge any updates into their branch.

 ```
 git checkout dev